Yandex Cloud

 2. In the list of services, select Smart Web Security.

-3. Select the security profile to connect to the Yandex Application Load Balancer virtual host.
+3. Select the security profile you want to connect to the Yandex Application Load Balancer virtual host.

 4. Click Connect to host and in the window that opens, select: